 - Overview: A user adds an item to the shopping cart. - System State: The system is operating normally, under normal load (500 concurrent users).
-The shopping cart is empty. - Environment State: The environment is operating normally, with standard connectivity. - External Stimulus: A user selects the "add to cart button" with the quantity set to "1". - Required Response: The item is successfully added to the shopping cart.
-The number of items displayed on the cart icon is incremented by one. - Response Measure: Average ROCOF for this function is 15/1000 requests.
+The shopping cart is empty. - Environment State: The environment is operating normally, with standard network connectivity. - External Stimulus: A user selects the "add to cart button" with the quantity set to "1". - Required Response: The item is successfully added to the shopping cart.
+The number of items displayed on the cart icon is incremented by one. - Response Measure: The average ROCOF is 0.015 (15/1000 requests).